 Other brand names of hyaluronan include Orthovisc, Euflexxa, and Supartz.

 Consult your primary care physician or an orthopedist for more guidance about anti-inflammatory medication treatments.

 Exercise and Physical Therapy

 Exercise and physical therapy may relieve your joint pain by improving the strength and flexibility of your joint and leg muscles.
 Exercise programs can include riding a stationary bike, light weight training and flexibility work outs.

 A specially-trained physical therapist can work with you and your orthopedist to develop an effective, personalized care plan.
 A therapist can also help you stay on track to achieve long-term results for many conditions that limit your ability to move.
-Boulder Community Hospital offers two physical therapy options.
+Boulder Community Health offers two physical therapy options.